Preventive Medicine:

 Consider testing for Feline Leukemia and Feline Aids

-Your kitten is old enough at this age to apply most flea control medications and to start heartworm prevention.
+Your kitten is now old enough at this age to apply most flea control medications and to start heartworm prevention.
 At our clinic we give out a free sample dose of Revolution to get you started.
 Note; kittens and cats are much more susceptible to pesticide adverse reactions …sometimes fatal … than are puppies and dogs.
 Do not use flea products intended only for dogs on kittens.
-Capstar, Revolution, Frontline, and Program are quite safe on healthy kittens.
-Other than that, be cautious.

 Play, fondle, enjoy, and bond to the patient